-Head to the blog at rachelpaulsfood.com for over 300 delicious low-FODMAP recipes.
+Head to the blog at rachelpaulsfood.com for some great recipe inspiration.

 Social Situations

 Tiptoeing in and out of dinner parties, embarrassing trips to the bathroom and sleepless nights burdened with both pain and anxiety don't have to be part of your daily routine.
 Take some of these tips and try to make them work for you.